 Let's see now what are all those variables and introduce some typical values for them.
-We will use rounded values based on the characteristics of the Merlin 1D rocket engine, which is used by SpaceX in its Falcon 9 and Falcon Heavy rockets.
+We will use rounded values based on the characteristics of the Merlin 1D rocket engine, which SpaceX uses in its Falcon 9 and Falcon Heavy rockets.

-Pamb = Pe.
-For our example we used a typical value for a liquid-propellant rocket: 3 km/s.
+– Effective exhaust velocity at the rocket nozzle if .
+For our example, we used a typical value for a liquid-propellant rocket: 3 km/s.

-Ae: Flow area at the nozzle exit plane.
-In the case of the Merlin 1D engine it has a diameter of 1.25 m which we convert to an area of 1.227185 m² using the circumference calculator.
+– Flow area at the nozzle exit plane.
+In the case of the Merlin 1D engine, it has a diameter of 1.25 m which we convert to an area of 1.227185 m² using the circumference calculator.

-dm/dt: Flow at which mass is exhausted.
+– Flow at which mass is exhausted.
 We obtain a value of 273.6 kg/s using the

-Pamb: Ambient pressure around the rocket (check the pressure conversion tool for using different units).
-For our purposes, we will use atmospheric pressure (default value) of 101325 Pa.
+– Ambient pressure around the rocket (check the pressure conversion tool for using different units).
+We will use atmospheric pressure (default value) of 101,325 Pa for our purposes.

-Pe: Static pressure at the jet rocket exhaust.
-For our example we will set it to a reasonable 84424 Pa.
+– Static pressure at the jet rocket exhaust.
+For our example, we will set it to a reasonable 84,424 Pa.

-F: Net force or rocket propulsion (rocket thrust); it is the main quantity of interest.
-We obtain a thrust of 800 kN which is well within the capacity of a Merlin 1D engine (maximum thrust is 825 kN at sea level).
+– Net force or rocket propulsion (rocket thrust); it is the main quantity of interest.
+We obtain a thrust of 800 kN, which is well within the capacity of a Merlin 1D engine (maximum thrust is 825 kN at sea level).

-dt.
-In our example the total fuel mass of the first stage of the Falcon 9 is 44320 kg per engine.
+– Mass expelled at the rocket nozzle in a time .
+In our example, the total fuel mass of the first stage of the Falcon 9 is 44,320 kg per engine.